Fictitious entry: Terminology

 The neologism Mountweazel was coined by The New Yorker writer Henry Alford in an article that mentioned a fictitious biographical entry intentionally placed as a copyright trap in the 1975 New Columbia Encyclopedia.
 The entry described Lillian Virginia Mountweazel as a fountain designer turned photographer, who died in an explosion while on assignment for Combustibles magazine.
 Allegedly, she was widely known for her photo-essays of unusual subject matter, including New York City buses, the cemeteries of Paris, and rural American mailboxes.
 According to the encyclopedia's editor, it is a tradition for encyclopedias to put a fake entry to trap competitors for plagiarism.
 The surname came to be associated with all such fictitious entries.

 The term nihilartikel, combining the Latin nihil ("nothing") and German Artikel ("article"), is sometimes used.

 Copyright traps

-By including a trivial piece of false information in a larger work, it is easier to demonstrate subsequent plagiarism if the fictitious entry is copied along with other material.
-An admission of this motive appears in the preface to Chambers' 1964 mathematical tables: "those [errors] that are known to exist form an uncomfortable trap for any would-be plagiarist".
-Similarly, trap streets may be included in a map, or invented phone numbers in a telephone directory.
+By including a trivial piece of false information in a larger work, it is easier to demonstrate plagiarism if the fictitious entry is copied along with other material.
+An admission of this motive appears in the preface to Chambers' 1964 mathematical tables, "those [errors] that are known to exist form an uncomfortable trap for any would-be plagiarist".
+Similarly, trap streets may be included in a map or invented phone numbers in a telephone directory.

-Fictitious entries may be used to demonstrate copying, but to prove legal infringement, the material must also be shown to be eligible for copyright (see Feist v.
+Fictitious entries may be used to demonstrate copying but to prove legal infringement, the material must also be shown to be eligible for copyright (see Feist v.
 Rural, Fred Worth lawsuit or Nester's Map & Guide Corp. v.
 Hagstrom Map Co., 796 F.Supp.
 729, E.D.N.Y., 1992).